The Transformative Power of “Real Work for Real People”

 I learned that elderly people can be very fun, spunky, lively, and independent.
 They should also be treated as you want to be treated.

 I thought before this project that old people just mind their own business and don’t care about people, but now I’ve learned they know a lot more than I do and that they really like children.

 I have learned from this project to be patient with people, and I have really learned how to listen.

 I think I’ve learned more of just about everything from this project.
 I’ve learned that older people should be respected more than they are.
 I wish I could live last Friday over and over again when we gave Joe his biography because he looked so happy.

 The students saw firsthand the impact of their work when family members of the residents wrote letters thanking them for their loved one’s biography.
-Further evidence of their impact were invitations to the funerals of some who passed away after the project.
-At a number of these the student-written biographies were featured in the eulogy.
+Further evidence of their impact was invitations to the funerals of some who passed away after the project.
+At a number of these, student-written biographies were featured in the eulogy.

-Several years after this project I asked some of the students what they remembered of their resident’s life story and my heart sank when several boys replied, “Nothing.”
+Several years after this project, I asked some of the students what they remembered of their resident’s life stories, and my heart sank when several boys replied, “Nothing.”

 “Nothing?!”
 I’m sure my voice betrayed some disappointment.
 “No,” one boy answered, “but I still visit him every month.”
 The other boy said, “Yeah, Sal moved to a new facility, but I still visit him there.”

 Through the work they did in school, these students grew in respect, compassion, patience, humility, courage, and prayer.

 A combined 1st and 2nd-grade class studied water.
 Where does it come from?
 What is it made of?
 Where does our drinking water come from?
 How does it get to our faucets?
 How does it get clean?
 What happens if you don’t have clean water?